HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 [Everything you wanted to know about exceptions](https://learn.microsoft.com/en-us/powershell/scripting/learn/deep-dives/everything-about-exceptions)

 Try/Catch will only 'trigger' on a terminating exception.
 Most cmdlets in PowerShell, by default, won't throw terminating exceptions.
-You can set the error action with the -ErrorAction or -ea parameters:
+You can set the error action with the `-ErrorAction` or `-ea` parameters:

 ```powershell
 Do-Thing 'Stuff' -ErrorAction Stop
 ```

-Careful when using `-ErrorAction Stop`, If using it in loops like with `ForEach-Object`, then it will stop the entire loop after the first encounter of error.
+Be careful when using `-ErrorAction Stop`.
+If using it in loops like with `ForEach-Object`, it will stop the entire loop after the first encounter of error.

 [Handling Errors the PowerShell Way](https://devblogs.microsoft.com/scripting/handling-errors-the-powershell-way/)